-Our companies’ approximately 6,000 employees, are aligned under common values of safety, reliability, and commitment.
-We share a single Code of Ethical Business Conduct and our employees are encouraged to speak up to ensure our work environments adhere to the highest standards of ethics, integrity, and safety.
+Our companies’ approximately 6,000 employees are aligned under common safety, reliability, and commitment values.
+We share a single Code of Ethical Business Conduct.
+Our employees are encouraged to speak up to ensure our work environments adhere to the highest standards of ethics, integrity, and safety.
 If you are concerned about something that may be illegal or unethical happening on the job, we encourage you to reach out to one of the local reporting options above or submit a report online by phone to the Saltchuk Ethics hotline.

 Ethics Hotline: 1-800-270-7513